jonnor/projects/introspectable-computing/dataviz/README.md

 `{ x: 1.0, y: 3.0 }` (most likely) represents a point in 2d space.
 It should be visualizable and manipulatable as such.

-Idea: Use "structural typing" (ref TypeScript) to decide how data may be treated.
-Benefit: Explicit type information, and agreement on type system not neeed

-Data in the FBP protocol is primarily represented as JSON.
+Data in the FBP protocol is primarily represented as JSON, and this is a common serialization format also outside.
-Tools for operating with/on JSON, or JSON-like data.
-Json Schema, JsonPath. `jq`

 TODO: include notes from paper, 2015-2016.